vihuynhco/01_Challenge/README.md

-# Purpose:
+# Refactoring of code and added accessibility attributes :
+## Description:
-## Modify and organize code source into semantic HTML format, while maintaining integrity of website.
+### Modify and organize code source into semantic HTML format, while maintaining integrity of website.

 **Specific areas targeted:**